Ed the Sock: Night Party

 After Humble Howard's departure the show continued with more focus on Ed and less on his human co-host.
 Canadian comedian Craig Campbell replaced Glassman and stayed with the show for a decade.
-Ed's longest running and arguably most popular co-host, Campbell had a very laid-back demeanor and took a more polite approach with the audience, playing "good cop" to Ed's cruder antics.
+Ed's longest running co-host, Campbell had a very laid-back demeanor and took a more polite approach with the audience, playing "good cop" to Ed's cruder antics.

 In 2004 Ed's Night Party, Campbell was replaced by Steven Joel Kerzner's wife Liana Kerzner (billing herself as "Liana K" and frequently referred to simply as "Red" by Ed).
 Ed's first female co-host, she was a busty redhead who produced a pin-up calendar of herself which was offered for sale on Ed's website.
 Liana had dropped out of school in 1997 when she and Kerzner started dating to become a writer and co-producer on the show.

 In its final season, the show was re-branded as Ed & Red's Night Party and increasingly emphasized appearances by porn stars, strippers in a hot tub, and the kind of frat-party excesses that Ed used to pillory.
-This resulted in criticism and complaints, largely from some female viewers who grew tired of the show's overly sexualized and sometimes sexist clips and comments, which included such segments as LoCoDe (Lowest Common Denominator), porn star visits, and weekly clips of drunk spring break girls in Wet T-shirt contests with Ed providing joke commentary.
+This resulted in criticism and complaints, largely from some female viewers who grew tired of the show's overly sexualized and sometimes sexist clips and comments, which included such segments as LoCoDe (Lowest common denominator), porn star visits, and weekly clips of drunk spring break girls in Wet T-shirt contests with Ed providing joke commentary.

 In its 14th and final season the series was also broadcast on G4 in the U.S. as part of their Midnight Spank late night television programming block.

 In June 2008, Rogers announced that Ed & Red's Night Party would be canceled as of August 31, 2008, in an effort to attract female viewers, some of whom disapproved of Ed's politically incorrect and sexist shtick.
 The final show aired Friday, August 29, 2008.
 This also marked the end of Kerzner's relationship with both Much and Citytv, with Kerzner stating after Rogers announced their decision to ax Ed the Sock: "It appears Citytv is heading towards something more of a women's channel, I don't know."

 After Night Partys cancellation, Kerzner stated that the Ed character would live on in other projects that were already in the works, "for this fall or possibly a few months after that", including other shows on competing networks and a feature film, though these projects never materialized and he remained off the air for more than two years.